The Empty Thrush

 I collapse among the cherubim.

-And so it is an old song can wither away
+that an old song can wither away

-and spin down the drain of time—
+down the drain of time.

 Comments